Tianyi-Billy-Ma/Tianyi-Billy-Ma.github.io/_pages/about.md

 Greetings!
 I am Tianyi (Billy) Ma (马天翊), a Ph.D.
 Student in Computer Science and Engineering at the University of Notre Dame, advised by [Prof. Ye](http://yes-lab.org/).
 Before that, I obtained my M.S. degree from the University of Southern California and my B.S. degree from the University of Colorado Boulder.

-My research interests are graph/hypergraph Learning and its application with Large Language models.
+My research fields fail in graph/hypergraph Learning and its application with Large Language models.
+Specifically, I am interested in hypergraph representation learning and contrastive learning. **I am eager to collaborate with fellow researchers.
+Please feel free to contact me via the email provided below to discuss details.**

 News